qlik-oss/core-assisted-prescription/README.md

 This repository contains

+- Background information and rationale for the Qliktive Assisted Prescription application.
-- Documentation on how to develop, test, and deploy Qliktive Assisted Prescription
+- Documentation on how to develop, test, and deploy Qliktive Assisted Prescription.
-- The backend service stack built on Frontira, with additional services to host the web application, handle authentication, and to provide logging and monitoring capabilities
+- The backend service stack built on Frontira, with additional services to host the web application, handle authentication, and to provide logging and monitoring capabilities.
-- Various scripts and tools to deploy the stack to AWS, and to enable developing and testing locally on a developer machine
+- Various scripts and tools to deploy the stack to AWS, and to enable developing and testing locally on a developer machine.

 ## Getting Started